Over the past decade, we have built a strong team of butchers, cowboys, farmers and everything in between.

 Felicia is from Blakely GA, born and raised, but now lives in Arlington GA.
 Lisa began working at White Oak Pastures in 2012 in the processing room of the poultry plant.
 Felicia became the poultry plant manager in 2016.

-Lashona Butler, our Pavilion and Food Truck Manager, came to White Oak Pastures in 2012 with years of experience in the food industry.
+Lashona Butler, The Farmers Table and Dining Pavilion Manager, came to White Oak Pastures in 2012 with years of experience in the food industry.
 However, she has continued to learn, progress, and develop strategies that enrich our dining experiences, for both employees and guests.
-From working in our Poultry Department and making tallow and pet chews in our Pet Chew Department, Lashona has come full circle, back to her passion of cooking.
-Lashona has the gift of knowing how to effectively manage her staff and all the responsibilities that come with being the manager of our Dining Pavilion and Food Truck.
+From working in our Poultry Department and making tallow and pet chews in our Pet Chew Department, Lashona has come full circle, back to her passion for cooking.
+Lashona has the gift of knowing how to effectively manage her staff and all the responsibilities that come with being the manager of The Farmers Table and Dining Pavilion.
 As busy as Lashona is at work, she might be just as busy, if not more, at home.
 With three athletic sons, fifteen-year-old TreShawn and nine-year-old twins, Rae’Shawn and Dre’Shawn, LaShonna spends her leisure time at her sons’ football, basketball, and baseball games.
-Last but not least, LaShona is engaged to William Clyde, who we must say, has found himself an amazing woman!
+Last but not least, Lashona is engaged to William Clyde, who we must say, has found himself an amazing woman!

 Sarah Jordan and raised in Elmer, New Jersey.
 She graduated from Saint Joseph's University in 2013 with a Bachelors in Sociology.
 After college, Sarah volunteered for a year with the Jesuit Volunteer Corps, working in Chicago as a case manager for adults with mental health diagnoses.
 Sarah next moved to Denver where she continued to work in the mental health field, but kept garden jobs in the back of her mind.
 In August of 2017, Sarah made yet another move to the booming metropolis of Bluffton, Georgia where she started as an intern at White Oak Pastures.
 She knew right away that she wanted to work in the garden, and after learning a little about the animals of White Oak Pastures, accepted a full-time job growing organic vegetables.
 Sarah loves to weed, watch the vegetables grow, and eat fresh peppers straight from the plant.